Build Introduction

 |---|---|---|---|

 | Helm | According to your secondary Spirit Hall choice, your Skills are all additionally Jaguar, Eagle, Gorilla, or Centipede Skills.
-Your Skills deal 20-40%(x) increased damage per Spirit type they have. | ||
+Your skills deal [20-40%](x) increased damage per Spirit type they have. | ||

-| Ring | When you critically strike, you regain {x}% of the vigor you’ve spent in the last 2 seconds.
-Gain | ||
+| Ring | When you Critically Strike, you regain [20-50%] of the Vigor you’ve spent in the 2 seconds.
+Gain Counterattack’s Passive Effect. | ||

 Curious how this build compares to other endgame options?
 Take a look at our Endgame Build Tier List.